jakubDoka/Catalyst/book/src/intro/storage.md

 we simply look at destination pointer, add the offset and calculate desired padding.
 We probably also want to remember where first allocated object starts to save some extra bytes.

+### TODO...

+## Add Read only Concurrent HashMap

+There is a common need for Hashmaps in the compiler, but, the hashmap only needs to grow.
+This suggests that we can optimize this since only thing that is needed is `get_or_insert` operation.
+The data insice map is also always copy, so we can aquire ownership immediatelly.
+Let's brain storm some ideas.

+Problematic thing is reallocation.
+Once map overflows, it needs to be resized and rehashed.
+One thing we probably cannot avoid is locking all thread when rehashing, but maybe thread running into rehash lock can help with rehashing instead of waiting.

+One thing that needs to be cleared out, is how do we organize data in the hash map.
+If there is an collision, means that hash is same but key mismatches, we hash the hash again and try that until we find free slot.

+Great, now we just need to track collision rate and expand the hashmap as needed.